-- 4.3.4 Within the Kent area both Kent County Council and Medway Council are minerals and waste planning authorities.
+- 4.3.3 Within the Kent area both Kent County Council and Medway Council are minerals and waste planning authorities.
 It is recognised that the strategic nature of minerals and waste planning issues may not be confined within the respective areas of each authority.
 We will continue our commitment to joint working and sharing of evidence with Medway Council to ensure that there is both common understanding and consistency in the development and direction of policy for the individual local plans.
 To this end a Statement of Common Ground between Kent County Council and Medway Council that addresses these issues has been prepared and will be updated as necessary.
-Statements of Common Ground on mineral and waste planning matters have also been agreed with a number of neighbouring mineral and waste planning authorities and Kent Borough and District Councils. - 4.3.5 The Annual Monitoring Report includes information on activity undertaken by the Council as part of its Duty to Cooperate. - 4.3.6 Draft legislation published in May 2022 proposes that the statutory Duty to Cooperate be abolished.
-The County Council will monitor implementation of this legislation but in the meantime will prepare planning policy in accordance with the existing statutory requirements.
+Statements of Common Ground on mineral and waste planning matters have also been agreed with a number of neighbouring mineral and waste planning authorities and Kent Borough and District Councils. - 4.3.4 The Annual Monitoring Report includes information on activity undertaken by the Council as part of its Duty to Cooperate. - 4.3.5 The Levelling Up and Regeneration Act 2023 will abolish the statutory Duty to Cooperate and regulations detailing alternative arrangements are awaited.
+The County Council will monitor implementation of this legislation and ensure planning policy is prepared in accordance with the statutory requirements.